-All glass surfaces should be cleaned on a regular basis with any commercial household-type glass cleaner.
+All glass surfaces should be cleaned on a regular basis with Mopar Glass Cleaner or any commercial household-type glass cleaner.
 Never use an abrasive type cleaner.
-Use caution when cleaning inside rear windows equipped with electric defrosters or windshields equipped with a windshield wiper de-icer.
+Use caution when cleaning the inside rear window equipped with electric defrosters or the right rear quarter window equipped with the radio antenna.
 Do not use scrapers or other sharp instruments which may scratch the elements.
 When cleaning the rear view mirror, spray cleaner on the towel or rag that you are using.
 Do not spray cleaner directly on the mirror.